Azure/azure-signalr-bench/README.md

 1. create an application in AAD
 2. Add the redirect url in the final output of the init script to the application's Web redirect URIs
 3. Add a "Contributor Role"  and assign this role to allowed users
-4.  change the Azure AD config (clientID and TenantID) in src/Pods/Portal/appsettings.json accordingly.
+4. Modify the Azure AAD config (clientID and TenantID) in src/Pods/Portal/appsettings.json accordingly.

 After that, you need to init the deployments inside the aks